eezstreet/SWATEliteForce/README.md

 - Reorganized DEPLOY command sub-menu
 - Externalized the position of the weapon in first person and in iron sights.
 - Added a command to change the position of the weapon in first person.
+- Suspects will fire upon hostages twice as quickly.
+- Pepper spray now takes a moment or two to affect targets, like CS gas does.
+- High skill suspects are more likely to react to a thrown grenade now.
+- High skill suspects have much better accuracy.
+- High skill suspects will fire more rounds in a full-auto burst.
+- High skill suspects are less likely to flinch when affected by shots.
+- Suspects firing from cover may pause or regroup between shots.
+- Wild Gunners are now affected by the firing delay that SEF introduced.
+- Suspects will wait much less time between firing shots.
+- Fixed SEF bug: AI-controlled officers would try and take cover when an enemy was at point-blank range, instead of firing at them.
+This has been fixed.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.

 ### v5.2 ###